|HOME | THIS MOUNT : INSPIRATION : MINISTRIES : STUDY TOOLS : CONTACTS|

-The Mount Horeb Baptist Church, which began in 1870, has been led by eleven different Pastors; namely, William Gresham and James Holmes, James Lewis, Madison Lewis, Randolph Peyton, J.T.
-Clark, Charles H. Fox, Gregory Trueheart, Chester V. Brooks (Interim Pastor), Delmas U. Cooper and Harry B. Sampson, III.
+Mount Horeb Baptist Church, founded in 1870, in Washington, District of Columbia.
+It has been led by eleven pastors of mention: William Gresham, James Holmes, Madison Lewis, Randolph V. Peyton, Alfred J. Tyler, Marzy V. Morris, J.T.
+Clark, Charles H. Fox, Gregory Trueheart, Delmas U. Cooper, and our current pastor, Reverend Dr. Harry B. Sampson, III.

-The many achievements in the history of the church are the fruits of visions, prayers, hard work, sacrifices and an abiding trust in God by nameless and countless numbers of church officials and faithful members.
-May God ever keep us as His children, growing in grace and united in His love.
+The many achievements in the history of our church are the fruits of visions, prayers, hard work, sacrifices, and an abiding trust in God.
+Let us give thanks to God, who has showered us with blessings beyond measure.
+He has blessed us with dedicated and progressive leaders, loyal and faithful members, and marvelously kind and helpful friends.
+We pray that God will grant us unity and understanding that we may continue to serve Him.
+May He ever keep us as His children, growing in grace and united in His love.